-[Origin: WAC 173-401-520; WAC 173-401-615(3)(a); and, WAC 173-401-630(1)]
+[Origin: WAC 173-401-520; WAC 173-401-615(3)(a); and, WAC 173-401-630(1)] [Authority: WAC 173-401-600(1)(b)]

 IV.
-GENERAL TERMSAND CONDITIONS (G)
+GENERAL TERMS AND CONDITIONS (G)

 - G1.
 Inspection and Entry.
-Upon presentation of appropriate credentials, the permittee shall allow a representative from EFSEC or an authorized representative to perform the following: - a) Enter upon the premises where a Chapter 173-401 WAC source is located or emissions related activity is conducted, or where records must be kept under the conditions of this AOP: - b) Have access to and copy at reasonable times any records that must be kept under the conditions of this AOP; - c) Inspect at reasonable times any facilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required underthis AOP; and - d) Sample or monitor, at reasonable times, substances or parameters for the purpose of assuring compliance with the AOP or other applicable requirements. - e) Nothing in this condition or AOP shall limit the ability of EPA to inspect or enter the premises of the permittee under Section 114 or other provisions of the Federal Clean Air Act.
+Upon presentation of appropriate credentials, the Permittee must allow a representative from EFSEC or an authorized representative to perform the following: - a) Enter upon the premises where a Chapter 173-401 WAC source is located or emissions related activity is conducted, or where records must be kept under the conditions of this AOP; - b) Have access to and copy at reasonable times any records that must be kept under the conditions of this AOP; - c) Inspect at reasonable times any facilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under this AOP; and - d) Sample or monitor, at reasonable times, substances, or parameters for the purpose of assuring compliance with the AOP or other applicable requirements. - e) Nothing in this condition or AOP shall limit the ability of EPA to inspect or enter the premises of the Permittee under Section 114 or other provisions of the Federal Clean Air Act.

-[Origin: WAC 173-401-630(2) and WAC 173-400-105(3) &(4)]
+[Origin: WAC 173-401-630(2) and WAC 173-400-105(3) &(4); PSD No. EFSEC/2001-01, AMENDMENT 5, condition 27]

 - G2.
 Insignificant Emission Units.
-The following applies to emissions units determined insignificant based on actual emissions in accordance with WAC 173-401-530(1)(a): - a) Any emission unit or activity that qualifies as insignificant solely on the basis of provisions in WAC 173-401-530(1)(a) shall not exceed the emission thresholds specified in WAC 173-401-530(4) until this AOP is modified. - b) Upon request from the permitting authority the permittee must provide sufficient documentation to enable the permitting authority to determine that the emission unit or activity has been appropriately listed as insignificant. - c) Upon request from the permitting authority, at any time during the term of the AOP, the permittee shall demonstrate to the permitting authority that the actual emissions of any unit or activity claimed insignificant on the basis of actual emissions are below the emission thresholds listed in WAC 173-401-530(4).
+The following applies to emissions units determined insignificant based on actual emissions in accordance with WAC 173-401-530(1)(a): - a) Any emission unit or activity that qualifies as insignificant solely on the basis of provisions in WAC 173-401-530(1)(a) must not exceed the emission thresholds specified in WAC 173-401-530(4) until this AOP is modified. - b) Upon request from EFSEC, the Permittee must provide sufficient documentation to enable EFSEC to determine that the emission unit or activity has been appropriately listed as insignificant. - c) Upon request from EFSEC, at any time during the term of the AOP, the Permittee must demonstrate to EFSEC that the actual emissions of any unit or activity claimed insignificant on the basis of actual emissions are below the emission thresholds listed in WAC 173-401-530(4).

-G4.
+G3.
 New Source Review.
-The permittee shall not construct or modify a source which is required to be reviewed under Chapters 173-400 or 173-460 WAC without first receiving an approval or permit.
-Portable sources may be exempt from the requirement to obtain a site-specific permit if they fulfill the criteria described in G6 - Temporary Sources.
-Replacing, relocating or reconstructing a source is considered constructing a source.
+The Permittee must not construct or modify a source which is required to be reviewed under Chapters 173-400 or 173-460 WAC without first receiving an approval or permit.
+Portable sources may be exempt from the requirement to obtain a site-specific permit if they fulfill the criteria described in G5 - Temporary Sources.
+Replacing, relocating, or reconstructing a source is considered constructing a source.